tonylevine/ML_Climate_Classification/README.md

 ## Data Overview

-Our analysis uses a subset of the European Climate Assessment and Dataset containing:
+This analysis uses a subset of the European Climate Assessment and Dataset containing:

 - 22,950 daily observations across 15 Western European locations
 - 62+ years of historical data (January 1960 to October 2022)